Can Meal Replacement Shakes Cause Diarrhea?

 Who is Drink Wholesome for?

-Drink Wholesome is the best meal replacement powder for sensitive stomachs.
-Because it’s made from a short list of simple ingredients, it’s also a great option for anyone who wants to avoid artificial and ultra-processed ingredients – including kids, seniors, and moms.
+Drink Wholesome makes minimally-processed meal replacement powder for sensitive stomachs.
+Because our meal replacement powder is additive, dairy, and gluten-free and made from a short list of simple ingredients, it’s a great option for people with lactose intolerance, IBS, GERD, and SIBO.

 Why is Drink Wholesome easy to digest?